Limited bandwidth and unreliable connections made planning a migration to Hyper-V challenging.

-The company had a mixture of physical and virtual servers in its global IT infrastructure, the virtual servers based on VMware.
+In its global IT infrastructure, the company had a mixture of physical and virtual servers, the latter based on VMware.
 For technical and financial reasons, the company wanted to centralize everything to virtual Windows servers on Microsoft Hyper-V.

 Equally, the company could not afford long periods of downtime, so a “lift-and-shift” migration of the physical hardware was also not an option.

-The automotive company chose PlateSpin® Migrate from our company to power its ambitious global data-center consolidation project.
+The automotive company chose PlateSpin Migrate to power its ambitious global datacenter consolidation project.

 PlateSpin Migrate decouples workloads from their host infrastructures, making it fast and simple to move them from physical to virtual, virtual to virtual, or virtual back to physical again.
 It supports a large number of source and target environments, including physical workloads to Hyper-V and VMware virtual machines to Hyper-V.

 A spokesperson for the automotive company said: “PlateSpin Migrate gives us the built-in support we need for Hyper-V migrations, and the commercial model suits our needs perfectly.
 When we buy a license for a workload, that license is perpetual: we can migrate to and from physical and virtual resources with no restrictions.
 For some other tools we considered, each migration would incur an additional fee.”

 While PlateSpin Migrate is highly tolerant of low-speed and unreliable WAN connections, the automotive company decided to accelerate the migration by taking advantage of the solutions staged migration capability.

 For those migrations, the approach was as follows: The company performed an initial image capture (physical to image or virtual to image) for each physical or VMware virtual machine and physically shipped them to the relevant new regional data center.
 Here, PlateSpin Migrate deployed the images as Hyper-V virtual machines (image to virtual), and the company tested them to confirm that everything was working as expected.